RLOpenCatalyst/rg-doc/source/Features.rst

 **NOTE**:

-1. When adding a project we are passing researcher information.
+a.
+When adding a project we are passing researcher information.
 Through this, we are linking researchers to the project.
-The project form allows multi-select addition of researchers while creating a project.
+b.
+The project is independent of the researcher.
+We can create an empty project and add researchers later.
+Through the "Manage" option in the view project details screen.
+c.
+If an AWS account is not available under an account ID field you can see a message like **"No AWS accounts available.
+Please contact your administrator to add AWS accounts to your organization"**.
-2. My Projects page of the Research Gateway will list all the existing projects created along with other details.
+d. *My Projects* page of the Research Gateway will list all the existing projects created along with other details.
 Clicking on a specific project will lead to a project details page.
 Click on the specific project you can navigate to the project details page.

 How to add researchers to existing project